Jiefei-Wang/GCSDokan/README.md

     <img src="https://img.shields.io/badge/version-1.0.1-brightgreen">
 </p>

 This library is a command-line program and can mount a Google Cloud Storage bucket to your local file system on Windows.
-It aims to provide similar functionality as [gcsfuse][gcsfuse] on Windows.
+It aims to provide the similar functionalities as [gcsfuse][gcsfuse] on Windows.
 Users can browse and read the files on cloud as-if the files are on disk.
 Note that GCSDokan is still under development, please feel free to open an issue if you see any unexpected results.

 [gcsfuse]: https://github.com/GoogleCloudPlatform/gcsfuse